COR Sports Performance Training Philosophy

 Many people have tried different trainers, coaches, and private training sessions, creating skepticism of these claims.
 Sometimes other systems provide short-term results, while others provide no improvement.
 At COR, we take a systematic look at each individual, not just having someone hop on a treadmill!
 We unlock the underlying problem and provide the solution!

 You should be skeptical when you hear these claims, as talk is cheap.
 “Making you better” isn’t only our motto, but our philosophy and to prove this, we offer a no questions asked, full money back guarantee after your initial session.
 We guarantee our screening method and approach is unlike anything you’ve ever experienced and our assessment will unlock the root cause of your problem and outlines a plan for improvement.

 If you’ve been referred and want Personal Training or Group Personal Training, or please schedule these sessions accordingly.

 Our Personal Trainers

 Chris Barber is a foremost expert in sports training, body composition enhancement, and application of biomechanics for performance.
-Chris is a Certified Personal Trainer with the National Council of Strength and Fitness (NCSF) and with United States of America Weightlifting (USAW).
+Chris is a Certified Personal Trainer with the National Council of Strength and Fitness (NCSF) and with United States of America WeightLifting (USAW).
 Chris graduated with a B.S. at Concordia University in Irvine, CA. He writes extensively on health, fitness, and sports, being featured in various sports magazines.
 Chris started as an Intern at COR in December of 2012 and has moved his way up to the Director of Personal Training and the Head Strength and Conditioning Coach at COR.
-Chris has been devoted in help everyone strive to achieve their goals.
+Chris has been devoted to helping everyone strive to achieve their goals.